0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 countries.
 I expect this to continue.
 I don't worry about going to war, either at home or abroad.
 War has been a venture for the Washington Consensus to control foreign access and control to natural resources and access to markets for our trans-national corporate interests.
-This impacts the poor who volunteer to fight, and for immigrants who see a path to citizenship.
+This impacts the poor, those who volunteer to fight, and immigrants who see a path to citizenship.
 The Consensus seems wise enough to know the majority is war-fatigued, and fear protest or resistance if a draft was ever reinstated.
+I don't expect the middle class to rally behind Trumps wars, and I certainly will never support his wars.

+During difficult times, there is a blossoming of arts and culture in response to authoritarian oppression.
+While I have no expectations for positive reform in federal politics, I have high hopes for local community action.

 ## References